-We also have access to up to \$75.0 million of borrowings under our accounts receivable facility, where borrowing can be made against eligible accounts receivable, with advance rates between 50.0% and 85.0%.
-Borrowings under the facility bear interest at 3.11% per annum plus the applicable Term SOFR rate.
-The maturity date of the accounts receivable facility is the earlier of (i) December 27, 2024 or (ii) 90 days prior to the maturity of any corporate debt.
-The accounts receivable facility requires a minimum outstanding balance of \$10 million at all times.
+We also have access to up to \$75.0 million of borrowings under our accounts receivable facility.
+In November 2024, the accounts receivable facility was amended to, among other things, extend the maturity to the earlier of (i) November 26, 2029 or (ii) 90 days prior to the maturity of any corporate debt, reduce the fixed component of the interest rate to 2.61% per annum from 3.11% per annum, increase the highest advance rate from 85% to 90%, reduce the minimum outstanding balance requirement from \$10 million to \$1 million, and allow for ad hoc borrowings and repayments.
 Based on seasonality of billings and the characteristics of accounts receivable, some of which are not eligible for advances, we are not always able to access the full \$75.0 million available capacity.
-As of April 30, 2024, \$42.4 million was drawn under our accounts receivable facility.
+As of October 31, 2024, \$10.0 million was drawn under our accounts receivable facility.